ph3nyl/CustomClothingBase/README.md

 > `@clear-clothing-cache` - *Clears the ClothingTable file cache.*
 This will force the ClothingTable to reload; useful to allow you to make changes on the fly while testing or without reloading the server.

+> `@export-clothing` - *Exports the ClothingBase of an Admin character's currently selected WorldObject if available*

+## Settings

+* `WatchContent` will monitor changes to files in the `/json/` folder.
+When there are changes it clears the cache and requests the first online player redraws their model.
+* `ClearCacheOnShutdown` clears the cache when the mod is disposed.

 ## Examples

 Please see the [Examples folder](https://github.com/OptimShi/CustomClothingBase/tree/master/Examples) some ideas and examples on how to use this mod.